Congratulations, it’s a…Dog!

 Epilogue: A healthy human-canine relationship should be mutually fulfilling; each having something to offer the other.
 Even in situations where one of them is not healthy, take for example a human suffering in some way, dogs can reduce the amount of time the human has to dwell on their pain or situation.
 The human, in turn, should return the favor by supplying food, shelter, exercise, and appropriate nurturing.
 In the end, there is mutual reliance – not one-sided (s)mothering.

-I despise a referrence toward being a “pet-parent”.
+I despise the referrence toward being a “pet-parent”.
+In some cases, I don’t even believe that type of relationship is healthy - for dog or human.
 It was once rightly characterized as a friendship; this relationship between humans and dogs.
-Having been created with the ability to comprehend and appreciate the differences, I find it unreasonable (and undesirable) to accept a role other than “leader” for dogs.
-Afterall, it’s what they truly need.
+Having been created with the ability to comprehend and appreciate the differences, I find it unreasonable (and undesirable) to accept a role other than “leader” and good friend for dogs.
+Afterall, it’s what they truly desire.

 (*) In my definition, Bonding is NOT the same as Imprinting.
 Bonding is a closeness that resembles close friends or team-mates, not clinging to a biological need for survival.